 Warwick Chancellor’s International Scholarships – Some 25 scholarships are available at the University of Warwick for outstanding international PhD applicants every year.
 They include the full tuition fee and a maintenance stipend.

-University of York Global Excellence Scholarships – Successful students will receive £5,000, chosen by a panel of senior staff at the university.
+University of York Be Exceptional Scholarships – Successful students will receive between £2,500 and £7,500, chosen by a panel of senior staff at the university.

 Developing Solutions Scholarships at University of Nottingham – Designed for students from one of the developing countries of the Commonwealth, interested in studying for a master’s degree.